How to Contribute to Code Development

 Submission Through Development Portal

-Bug and feature patches can be uploaded to the open issue in the OpenNebula Development Portal (please avoid submitting them to the mailing list).
+Bug and feature patches can be uploaded to the open issue in the OpenNebula Development Portal (please avoid submitting them to the community forum).

 We prefer patches to be submitted in unified diff format: